-After the Privateers’ War between the House of Mecklenburg and Denmark had ended at the closing of the fourteenth century, the pirates under the name Victualienbrüder ‘Victual Brothers’ who had fought alongside the House of Mecklenburg, were kindly thanked for their efforts and services.
-Everybody knows, one of the most difficult things there is in life, is telling a group of pitiless pirates to quit what they are doing best.
-It took an army of battle-hardened Teutonic Knights to kick the Victualienbrüder out off the Baltic Sea.
-One of the most famous captains was Klaus Störtebeker, probably originating from the town of Wiesmar (Germany), although legends differ.
-Also Rotenburg (Germany) and Termunten (the Netherlands) are said to be his birth place.
-After the disaster against the superior Teutonic Knights, Klaus Störtebeker fled with his fleet to the coast of Frisia, current region Ostfriesland and -again- in the Roman Period the territory of the Chauci.
-Here he was granted safe haven by the local Frisian warlords, called Hauptlinge.
-However, the Hanseatic League, led by the city of seven towers Lübeck, captured and killed him in AD 1400.
-A year later they captured another pirate captain of the Victualienbrüder, Godeke Michels, when he was with his fleet in -again- Frisian waters near the river mouth of the Weser (Meier, 2004).
+After the Privateers’ War between the House of Mecklenburg and Denmark had ended at the closing of the fourteenth century, the pirates under the name Victualienbrüder ‘Victual Brothers’ who had fought alongside the House of Mecklenburg, were kindly thanked for their efforts.
+Everybody knows, one of the most difficult things there is in life, is telling a group of pitiless pirates to quit what they are doing.
+It took an army of battle-hardened Teutonic Knights to kick the Victualienbrüder out of the Baltic Sea.
+One of the most famous captains was Klaus Störtebeker, probably originating from the town of Wiesmar, although legends differ.
+After the disaster against the superior Teutonic Knights, Klaus Störtebeker fled with a fleet to the coast of Frisia, current region Ostfriesland and -again- in Roman times the territory of the Chauci.
+Here he was granted safe haven by the locale warlords.
+However, the Hanseatic League, led by the city of seven towers Lübeck, captured and killed him in 1400.
+A year later they captured another pirate captain, Godeke Michels, when he was with his fleet in -again- Frisian waters near the river mouth of the Weser (Meier, 2004).
 Both Klaus and Godeke had to walk the plank.
-In the harbour of Hamburg you can find a statue of Klaus Störtebeker.
-Yes, the locals are still proud of their pirates.
+In the harbor of Hamburg you can find a statue of Klaus Störtebeker.

 A last pirate who must be mentioned, is Greate Pier.
-His actual name was Pier Gerlofs Donia and his nickname Kruis der Hollanders 'Cross of the Dutchmen'.
+His actual name was Pier Gerlofs Donia, and his nickname Kruis der Hollanders 'Cross of the Dutchmen'.
 He originated from the village of Kimswerd, province Friesland.
 Legend has it he was really tall and big.
-His alleged sword of more than two meters is kept in the Fries Museum.
-He received his nickname for terrorizing the Zuyderzee or Southern Sea in the period AD 1515-1520.
-Greate Pier, also Grutte Pier, is known too from his Biblical-inspired acid test to identify possible spies of his nemesis the Count of Holland, namely the so-called shibboleth “bûter brea en griene tsiis, wa’t dat net size kin, is gjin oprjochte Fries” (butter, bread and green [i.e. young] cheese, who cannot say that, is not an upright Frisian).
+His alleged sword of more than two meters, is being kept in the Fries Museum.
+He received his nickname for terrorizing the Zuyderzee or Southern Sea in the period 1515-1520.
+Greate Pier, also Grutte Pier, is known too from his Biblical-inspired acid test to identify possible spies of his nemesis the Count of Holland, namely the shibboleth “bûter brea en griene tsiis, wa’t dat net size kin, is gjin oprjochte Fries” (butter, bread and green cheese, who cannot say that, is not an upright Frisian).
 Today, the Mid-Frisians mostly call him, euphemistically, a freedom fighter.
-Yes, the locals are still proud of their pirates.

-Before we round up, another kind of piracy happened in the same piracy-invested waters of the Roman Period, the southern North Sea.
-In 1959 the German lightship Borkum Riff III was sold to the Dutch pioneer Radio Veronica to be converted into an offshore radio station at the docks of the habrour of Bremen, Germany.
+Before we round up, another kind of piracy happened in the same waters.
+In 1959 the German lightship Borkum Riff III was sold to the Dutch pioneer Radio Veronica to be converted into an offshore radio station at the docks of the harbor of Bremen, Germany.
 As the name makes clear, this lightship used to mark the reef near the Wadden Sea island Borkum, region Ostfriesland.
-Pirate station Veronica broadcasted from the North Sea from 1960 till 1974.
+Pirate station Veronica broadcast from the North Sea from 1960 till 1974.
 Soon after Veronica began broadcasting, other radio-pirate ships started broadcasting too from the North Sea.
 This competition even led to a bomb attack of the Veronica crew at another pirate ship in 1971.
 We are not joking.
 DJ's at war.
 Three years later, the Dutch government introduced an anti-piracy law to end all this anarchy and violence at sea for once and for all.
 Why had not the Romans thought about legislation too?